How to Cut Large Dog Nails – The Universal Struggle

-When the topic of trimming dog nails comes up, it seems like it wakes the sleeping giant.
+Yet, when the topic of trimming nails comes up, it seems like it wakes the sleeping giant.
 It is a struggle that we all face and face regularly with our dogs.

-We all want beautifully manicured nails for our dogs, but very few of us are able to achieve that.
+We all want beautifully manicured nails for our dogs, but very few of us know HOW to achieve it.

 Achieve it without a significant amount of pain, anxiety and, in many cases, tears, that is.